Prison Law Lawyer in Málaga

 Third grade and open regime

-- —Third grade allows the inmate to leave the prison during the day and return at night.
-It is the most important step before full release.
+• Third grade lets a prisoner leave during the day and return at night to the open centre (CIS).
+It is the most important step before release.

 Conditional liberty

-- —Conditional liberty can be granted after serving three quarters of the sentence.
-In some cases, earlier: after two thirds with recognised good behaviour, or for seriously ill or elderly inmates.
+• Parole can be granted after serving three quarters of the sentence.
+In certain specific cases, earlier.

 If you would like me to act as your solicitor, here is how it works: